Gary Mengle, Director

 Charles S. Roberts

-The Charles S. Roberts Awards are presented annually for excellence in the historical wargaming hobby.
+The Charles S. Roberts Awards are presented annually for excellence in conflict simulation games.
 Charles S. Roberts, in whose name this award is given, invented the modern wargame industry almost single-handedly.
 As a designer and the original owner-operator of The Avalon Hill Game Company.
 He founded Avalon Hill in 1958 and published Tactics II, Gettysburg, and Dispatcher.
 They were the first commercial board wargames and Charles Roberts was responsible for their creation, including many of the developments, such as the Combat Results Table (CRT), that were later to become commonplace.
 Avalon Hill became a pioneer in a new type of gaming: strategy games based on historical events and so Charles Roberts spawned the whole commercial wargaming hobby/industry we know today.

 Prior to Roberts’ founding of Avalon Hill, strategy games had been more abstract in nature and popular games, although themed, relied more on luck and less on strategy.
 By deviating from these traditions, Roberts created a new genre of games that appealed to a new type of gamer.